apramxya/inst377-group_52/README.md

 - **Fix in Progress: Enhance error handling on both frontend and backend.**

 ### Roadmap
--**User Authentication: Add user login to track and personalize IP query history.**
+- **User Authentication: Add user login to track and personalize IP query history.**
--**Enhanced Visualization: Use advanced libraries like D3.js for more interactive maps.**
+- **Enhanced Visualization: Use advanced libraries like D3.js for more interactive maps.**
--**Mobile Optimization: Improve responsiveness for smaller devices.**
+- **Mobile Optimization: Improve responsiveness for smaller devices.**
--**Multi-Language Support: Add localization for international users.**
+- **Multi-Language Support: Add localization for international users.**

 ## API Documentation
 ```